-Researchers define virtual teams based on the following criteria: (1) they operate totally or partially using virtual communication tools, (2) members have diverse roles and are often geographically dispersed, and (3) they tend to have a flexible structure.
+According to researchers, virtual teams are those that use virtual communication tools and have members with diverse roles, possibly in different physical locations.
+In addition, virtual teams are often convened on an ad-hoc basis, existing to solve a temporary task or challenge.
 As many organizations have begun operating through virtual teams, the current paper (Flavián et al., 2022) explores how personality traits, specifically extroversion and neuroticism, might influence the trust an employee places in their virtual team leader.

 EMPLOYEE PERSONALITY AND VIRTUAL TRUST